Mealman1551/ArchivedDataCodec/README.md

 ## Contributing

 Contributions are welcome!
-Open an issue or submit a pull request if you'd like to contribute.

-Also see the CONTRIBUTING.md file
+See the CONTRIBUTING.md file.

 ## Contact